Shirley Heck, Co-Founder and Director of Development

 Brother Michael Kadow, FSC, is a De La Salle Christian Brother who serves as the Executive Director of the John XXIII Educational Center.
 A native of Manitowoc, Wisconsin, Br.
 Mike graduated from St. Mary's University in Winona, MN with a bachelor's degree in history and from Loyola University, Chicago, IL with a master's degree in Pastoral Studies/Religious Education.
 He taught high school in Stevens Point and Manitowoc, WI and Fargo, ND before becoming a part of the staff at San Juan Diego MS in Racine.
 He was a staff member from the origin of John XXIII Educational Center from 2009 until 2015.
 Most recently, Br.
 Mike served his religious community in leadership in the Chicago area from 2015-2019.

 Br.
-Mike believes that the center has a unique role to play in the educational community of Racine.
-Offering afternoon and evening services as well as outreach in local middle schools, it strives to meet the ongoing academic, social, emotional and moral needs of young people.
+Mike believes that the Center has a unique role to play in the educational community of Racine.
+Offering afternoon and evening services as well as outreach in local middle schools, it strives to meet the ongoing academic, social, emotional, and moral needs of young people.
 As the Founder of the De La Salle Christian Brothers stated some 325 years ago, "the greatest miracle you can perform is to touch the hearts of the young people entrusted to your care."
 Br.
-Mike is committed to working with staff and community volunteers/partners to touch the hearts and minds of students, assisting them via relationship and accompaniment to discover their own potential for happiness, service and leadership.
+Mike is committed to working with staff and community volunteers and partners to touch the hearts and minds of students, assisting them via relationship and accompaniment to discover their own potential for happiness, service, and leadership.

 Bodi brings a wealth of experience to John XXIII Educational Center.
 She has 26 years of experience with Racine Unified School District and was a counselor at Mitchell school for 8 years.
-Her knowledge of the needs of Racine students is invaluable to facilitate the outreach sessions offered to middle schools in RUSD.
+Her knowledge of the needs of Racine students is invaluable in facilitating the outreach sessions offered to middle schools in RUSD.

 Bodi oversees several facets of our center.
 She recruits volunteers and works with the volunteers throughout their duration at John XXIII.
 Bodi also collaborates with school counselors for the outreach program.
 She meets with counselors to assess the school's needs and determine what courses will fit their needs.

 Marisol Salazar is serving part-time toward the John XXIII Educational Center mission.
-Her role is to support and guide the personnel in their new roles and assist with program development.
-Marisol has an Associates in Human Services and currently obtaining her Bachelor’s in Human Services and Social Work.
+Her role is to oversee the high school department and ensure that all high school students are receiving the academic, social, and emotional support they need to have a successful school year.
+She will also guide personnel in their new roles and assist with program development.
+Marisol has an associate's degree in Human Services and is currently obtaining her bachelor’s in Human Services and Social Work.